 - Purchase costs or maintenance expenses associated with employee-owned items or related services

 - Upgrades to existing home infrastructure- new routers, antennas, internet enhancements

 - Printers or scanners (unless department head has determined there are extenuating circumstances)

-Departments must review and ensure that expenses tagged with the “CORONA” activity code adhere to the following eligibility requirements:
+Departments must review and ensure that expenses tagged with an Activity Code adhere to the following eligibility requirements: